-Because Vaishno Devi Temple is so pious and blessed with the cosmic positive energies that sheer by visiting the place, you would obtain peace of mind.
+Because Vaishno Mata ka Mandir is so pious and blessed with the cosmic positive energies that sheer by visiting the place, you would obtain peace of mind.

 The panoramic surroundings of the temple which are placed in the Trikuta Mountainous regions and the enchanting journey to the place fill our hearts with the memorable experience of inequalities and divinity.

-There are many famous stories about Maa Vaishno Devi Temple and one such story connotes about how the shrine was discovered.
+There are many famous stories about Vaishno Mata ka Mandir and one such story connotes about how the shrine was discovered.